TeamNemesis/mainmenudemo/README.md

                     - and call the "ResponsiveButton.ExitHover" function from there.

                 - Pointer Down Configuration:
-                    - The configuration for the Pointer Down is kinda different
+                    - The configuration for the Pointer Down is kinda different, because we want to trigger an event that
+                    - actually add's functionallity to the button.
+                    - By default all of those events are stored in the MainMenu.cs script, which is attached to the
+                    - 'User Interface' by default.
+                    - So in order to trigger a default event, we have to add the 'User Interface' as an object of
+                    - the event, now we can call a function from the MainMenu.cs script thru the MainMenu.cs.
+                    - (Examples: 'MainMenu.PlayButton' or 'MainMenu.QuitButton')

 ## Sour-code overview